Google Tag Manager on Shopify: Setup & Conversion Tracking

 Google Analytics DebugView showing real-time event tracking - google tag manager shopify conversion tracking

 GTM Preview Mode shows you exactly what's happening behind the scenes.
 You can see which tags fire on each page, what data they're sending, and whether your triggers are working correctly.
+Preview mode also works against custom pixels, so you can validate checkout and thank-you page events the same way you validate storefront events.

 Google Tag Assistant catches issues that Preview mode might miss.
 This Chrome extension validates your Google tags and spots common problems like missing conversion values.